WoTTsecurity/wott-io/documentation/getting_started/README.md

 - Cryptographic identity (verification of access)
 - Enabling the removal of hard coded credentials from web applications and firmware

-You can access all these features by installing the [WoTT Agent](https://github.com/WoTTsecurity/agent) and using the [WoTT IO dash](https://dash.wott.io) to manage your devices through a simple and user-friendly interface.
+You can access all these features by installing the [WoTT Agent](https://github.com/WoTTsecurity/agent) and using the [WoTT Dashboard](https://dash.wott.io) to manage your devices through a simple and user-friendly interface.
 We'll walk you through step-by-step in setting up and installing the WoTT agent so you can start to implement hassle-free security on your IoT devices.

 Ultimately we want to give you the developers the safety of secure devices on the internet so you can integrate your projects on a multitude of platforms without the complexity of managing individual certificates or authenitication.
 WoTT secures your projects so that you don't have to.